Design (M.F.A. and Certificate)

 DRAM 222a/b, Drafting for Set Designers The fall-term course focuses on hand drafting for the stage.
 Students learn how to create a complete set of drawings suitable for budgeting and/or soliciting bids from shops in the professional theater.
 The spring-term course covers techniques, workflows, and best practices for using AutoCAD and Vectorworks to bring a set design from concept to professional drafting package.
 Students develop skills and techniques needed to create clear, well-styled drawings that communicate effectively.
 The class offers individual guidance on approaching design project challenges and critiques of drafting presentations.
 Open to non-Design students with prior permission of the instructor.
 Maruti Evans, Mikiko MacAdams

-DRAM 224a/b, Introduction to Projection Design In this yearlong course, students develop an understanding of how projection can be integrated into the theatrical space and the consideration of media as a storytelling tool.
+DRAM 224b, Introduction to Projection Design Beginning in the spring semester, this class helps students develop an understanding of how projection can be integrated into the theatrical space and the consideration of media as a storytelling tool.
 Emphasis is on exploration, non-narrative storytelling collaboration, and thinking in pictures.
 Open to non-Design and non-Drama students with prior permission of the instructor.
 Wendall K. Harrington, Shawn Boyle

 DRAM 238a, Advanced Engineering for Sound Design This course is designed to provide a practical examination of large-scale sound delivery systems using examples from professional production practice as well as current production assignments.
 The objective is to explore all aspects of sound reinforcement and conceptual design theory, practice, and contemporary tools including networks, large-format consoles, and loudspeaker arrays, and the use of assessment tools such as SMAART.
 Students have the opportunity to shape the course content through the critique of their current design projects.
 Enrollment limited to second-year sound designers.
 Two hours a week.
 Michael Backhaus